Kansas Power of Attorney is the legal authority a principal confers to an agent to make decisions on their behalf.

 This is a medical order that tells the medical staff not to perform cardiopulmonary resuscitation (CPR) when a patient is not breathing, thus allowing natural death.
 Unless your medical condition is extremely severe, then you do not need a do-not-resuscitate form.
 However, it is important that you learn more about the stages of your medical condition and look at future plans.

 This is quite relative.
-Depending on your needs, you can have both the living will and the durable power of attorney.
+Depending on your needs, you can have both the living will and the durable POA.
 Therefore, you must seek counsel to know the best decisions to make.
-So, your agent should be knowledgeable in the areas you need the Kansas power of attorney for.
+So, your agent should be knowledgeable in the areas you need the Kansas POA form.